 - short-term brain changes

 - gait changes

-Studies have shown that after symptom resolution, there lingering effects in postural control, gait sequencing and dynamic balance.
-These effects can affect neuromuscular control and most notable during physically and cognitively challenging athletic activities.
+Studies have shown that even after symptom resolution, there remains lingering effects in postural control, gait sequencing and dynamic balance.
+These effects can impact neuromuscular control most notabley during physically and cognitively challenging athletic activities.

 It has been found that deficits from concussion injury may last longer than reported and may be present even after the return to unrestricted activity suggesting that current clinical assessment tools may lack sufficient sensitivity to accurately track functional recovery.

 One of the main areas that has been evaluated is that of neurocognitive abilities.
 Neurocognitive performance encompasses the domains of visual attention, self-monitoring, agility, fine motor performance, processing speed, reaction time, and dual tasking ability.
 Neurocognitive performance is often a key measure in baseline concussion testing.

 After concussion injury there are short-term changes in reaction time, visuospatial awareness, attention, executive decision making, and movement coordination.
 Any deficits in these areas can result in a decrease in overall neurocognitive performance.